patzib/Master-s_Thesis/README.md

     RAG Parameters: CHUNK_SIZE, OVERLAP_SIZE, INITIAL_RETRIEVAL_K, TOP_N_RERANKED

 By tuning these parameters, you can analyze their effect on the performance and accuracy of the RAG system.

+## 7. Running the Evaluations

+First, the necessary packages for running the evaluations need to be installed:

+pip install -r requirements_eval.txt